EDUCATOR EXPENSE TAX DEDUCTION

 MINIMUM AGE FOR DISTRIBUTIONS MADE DURING WORKING RETIREMENT

 - Distributions can be made from certain qualified pensions to workers who are 59 ½ or older and are still currently working.
-For certain construction and building trades workers, the age is lowered to 55.

 QUALIFIED PLUG-IN ELECTRIC DRIVE CAR & CHARGING STATION